The Human Body system, The Human body facts

 Skeleton is either a fluid-filled body cavity, exoskeleton, or internal bone. joints, muscles, and Bones are a part of the skeletal system of humans.
 The skeletal system is divided into 2 parts:

-Axial Bone – The bone that forms the main axis of the body such as the bones of the skull, vertebral column, and the chest is called axial bone.
+Axial Bone – The bone that forms the main axis of the body such as the bones of the skull, vertebral column, and chest is called axial bone.

 Appendages – This includes the bones that support the appendages.